 [iv] In England such costs may be paid out of Central Funds: this is probably less likely to be the case in the Caribbean jurisdictions.

-Jamie is a barrister for Martin Kenney & Co, asset recovery legal specialists based in the BVI.
-He joined Martin Kenney & Co. in March 2009 and has since worked on numerous international fraud-related insolvency matters, including complex discovery applications in jurisdictions including the Cayman Islands, Belize as well as the BVI.
+Jamie is a barrister for Martin Kenney & Co (MKS), asset recovery legal specialists based in the BVI.
+He joined MKS in March 2009 and has since worked on numerous international fraud-related insolvency matters, including complex discovery applications in jurisdictions including the Cayman Islands, Belize as well as the BVI.